 WTC does not offer formal ordination training in any specific denomination.
 However, we have church leaders from many independent churches and church networks who study with us.
 We also have a number of students testing a call to ordination are able to use their credits at another institution.

-Alternatively, there are many creative ways that students find to pay their course fees.
+There are many creative ways that students find to pay their course fees.
 Here are just a few ideas:

 - Ask your friends and family for support.

-- If you are in employment, ask your employer if they would be willing to cover a proportion of your course fees.
+- If you are in employment, ask your employer if they would be willing to cover a proportion of your programme fees.
 Many employers are committed to Continuing Professional Development and are happy to help.

-- There are a number of grant making trusts which have supported WTC students in the past.
+- There are a number of Grant Making Trusts which have supported WTC students in the past.
 The details for some of these can be found here.